-When I hear the oft-repeated assertion that one is an atheist or an agnostic, I idly wonder if they just mean that they are anti-ritual-of-the- Hindu-kind, which leads me to reminisce about my own turbulent brushes with dharma, over the decades.
+When I hear the oft-repeated assertion that one is an atheist or an agnostic, I idly wonder if they just mean that they are anti-ritual-of-the- Hindu-kind.
+And though I never proclaimed myself as such, the statement leads me to reminisce about my own turbulent brushes with Hindu dharma over the decades.

 My journey has been an eventful one, sometimes painful and at other times exhilarating, going all the way from implicit faith, to questions and arguments, to skepticism and rebellion, to an extended period shorn of religious rituals, and finally to implicit faith once again, as I complete my circular journey.

 Though I believe that one’s faith is a personal matter and not meant for discussion or dissection, I wanted to share this special journey.
-This had been a stand-alone piece, but I have decided to add some chapters that I had mentioned, but passed over, in subsequent posts.
-Maybe it will help someone out there, who is grappling with dilemmas similar to the ones I had dealt with.
-So I have made this my opening article of the series.
+This had been a stand-alone piece, but I have decided to add some events that I had only mentioned about in the original, but had passed over.
+Maybe recounting it all will help someone out there who is grappling with dilemmas similar to the ones I had dealt with.
+So, I have made this my opening article of the series.
 Please read and share your thoughts and experiences in the comments so that other readers may benefit from our experiences.

 This post had the honour of being selected by my friend Beloo Mehra to feature on her blog Matriwords in three parts, embellishing it with stellar quotes and thoughts from Sri Aurobindo and Mother’s writings.